ABOUT HEART DISEASE

 There are prescription and nonprescription medications that also can help lower hsCRP.

-Two major factors that contribute to high urinary microalbumin levels are high blood pressure and high blood sugar levels.
+Two major factors that contribute to high microalbumin levels are high blood pressure and high blood sugar levels.
 Therefore, it is important that you work with your medical provider to develop a plan to lower these.

 Lifestyle changes, including increasing the amount of fruits, vegetables, and whole grain products and reducing the amount of salty or sugary foods you eat may help to reduce your blood pressure and blood sugar.